emilypx/appfair.github.io/index.md

 Apps can be deleted from the `/Applications/App Fair/` folder by dragging them into the Trash or deleting them directly.

 App Fair apps are no different from any other installed app in this regard.

+### How does the App Fair compare to other software distribution platforms?

+App Fair apps are written in Swift, a modern & safe language, compiled natively for Intel & ARM, and utilize the `SwiftUI` framework to provide a truly native application user interface.
+This makes apps installed from the App Fair tend to be fast and efficient, and have the capability to utilize the full range of the platform's native frameworks.

+What sets the App Fair apart from other platform-native store-fronts is that there is no application, fees, or recurring subscriptions to create, develop, and update App Fair apps, nor are there any reviews or systematic delays in issuing updates to apps.

 ## Developer FAQ